atrisovic/weather-panel.github.io/tutorial-content/content/working-with-shapefiles.md

 Below, we sketch out two approaches to generating this matrix, but a few comments are common no matter how you generate it.

 1. The sum of entries across each row should be 1.
-Missing values can cause reasonable-looking calculations to produce rows sums that are less than one, so make sure you check.
+Missing values can cause reasonable-looking calculations to produce rows of sums that are less than one, so make sure you check.

 2. This matrix is huge, but it is very sparse: most entries